Spanish in the USA: 7 Ways the Language Has Affected U.S. History and Culture

 - Montana: This state name comes from the Spanish montaña (mountain) due to the state’s many mountain ranges.
 However, the origin of its usage is unknown.

-- Nevada: The Spanish word nevada means “snowfall.”
+- Nevada: The Spanish word nevada means “snowfall” or “snowy”.
 It was first used as a name for the Sierra Nevada (literally, “snow-covered mountain range”) and later was applied to the whole state.

-4. Linguists have identified many different Spanish dialects throughout the U.S.
+4. There are many different Spanish dialects throughout the U.S.

 If you’ve lived or traveled in the U.S., you’ve surely noticed the many different English dialects that exist within the country.
 Northeastern English, for example, has totally different slang than the English in the Deep South or the Midwest.